sdbeng/data-analysis-sql-res/sql-1.md

 ## Analyzing User Churn
 A churn rate is the percent of subscribers to a monthly service who have canceled.
 For example, in January, ACME has 1,000 customers.
 In February, 200 customers sign up, and 250 cancel.
 The churn rate for February would be: cancellations over subscribers equals 250 over 1000 plus 200 equals 20.8 percent

-Catherine wants to analyze the churn rates for ACME for the past few months.
+Serg wants to analyze the churn rates for ACME for the past few months.

 Instructions
 1.
-Click "Run", to see Catherine's analysis for the churn rate in March 2017.
+Click "Run", to see Serg's analysis for the churn rate in March 2017.

-What recommendations would you make to ACME based on Catherine's analysis?
+What recommendations would you make to ACME based on Serg's analysis?

 ```
 SELECT COUNT(DISTINCT user_id) AS enrollments,